How to Get Kids to Listen Without Yelling and All the Regret

 And we have the tendency be most lax when all is well and we’re having a stress-free day.
 Little things get overlooked over and over again.
 We’re afraid to make any adjustments so we don’t rock this peaceful boat we’re in.

-In a nano-second he starts to touch things.
+In a nano-second, he starts to touch things.
 He’s just touching and not knocking things over… so what’s the big deal you tell yourself.
 Deep down, you’re terrified to do anything to end this no-chaos bliss thing happening.
 So you don’t tell him to stop.

-Now your son reaches out to grab and pull down every item he can get his hands on.
+This time your son reaches out to grab and pull down every item he can get his hands on.
 You’re embarrassed, frustrated, and headed for a melt-down.

 The key to setting boundaries is making them consistent.
 In the Good Times AND in the Bad!
-They need to know what to expect EVERY time.
+They need to know what to expect EVERY single time.

-The Importance of Accoutibility
+The Importance of Staying Consistent

 When in reality, I didn’t plan on following through.
-I was banking on the threat doing it’s job.
+I was banking on the “threat” doing its job.
 But the truth is, our kids are just too smart for that.
 They can see right through our weakness.
 I think they can smell it too!